 These negation sandwiches are primarily used for verbs in the present and the past tense.
 For the future tense and the present participle, مش is used to negate the verb, without any awkward ش at the end.
 So “I don’t understand” is أنا مش فاهم (ana mish fahem), “You guys aren’t coming with us?” is انتو مش جايين معانا (intu mish gayyeen ma’ana), “She won’t tell me” is هي مش هتقولي (hiyya mish hat’uli) and “We won’t go without you” is احنا مش هنروح من غيرك (ihna mish hanruh min ghayrak).

 Modal Words and Expressions

-As explained in the Overview article, the form of the verb without the present tense marker (and thus a form which resembles the normal present tense verb in MSA) is used as the subjunctive form of the verb -- that is, the verb that follows expressions of wanting, wishing, ability and necessity.
+As explained in the Overview article, the form of the verb without the present tense marker (and thus a form that resembles the normal present tense verb in MSA) is used as the subjunctive form of the verb — that is, the verb that follows expressions of wanting, wishing, ability and necessity.
 These expressions can either be fully conjugated verbs or adjectives used by themselves.
 The most useful modal verbs and expressions in Egyptian Arabic are the following:

 - Must / have to = لازم (lazem)